Understanding the analysis of cave diving accidents is crucial for divers to prevent their recurrence in the future.

 Therefore in many situations, a group of divers would have to share only one or two.

-Most likely, these divers were lost in the cave’s deep darkness due to device malfunction.
+Most likely, these divers were lost in the cave’s deep darkness due to a device malfunction.

 After Exley’s accident investigation, a redesigned training program was developed to address the shortcomings found in the analysis.